Skip to content

 • Time-in-stage.
 Average days from signed to onboarded, onboarded to certified, and so on.
 Use this to find the bottleneck.

-• Live-vs-signed ratio.
+• Active-vs-signed ratio.
 What share of partners signed in the last 6 months have hit milestone 5, the first registered deal?
 This is your headline number.

 • Time to first pipeline.
 Median days from signed to first registered deal.